 Rite of Welcome

 Our Rite of Welcome for our Confirmation candidates and sponsors for 2023 will be announced.
 Typically, this event would include noon Mass at St. Michael followed by a short retreat in the cafeteria.
-More information will be forthcoming.
+This year it will be held on February 26, 2023, at noon mass; more information will be forthcoming.

 The Confirmation Retreat date for the Class of 2023 will be announced.
 More information will be forthcoming.

-Confirmation date for 2023 will be released later this year.
+Confirmation date for 2023 is April 18th.
 Students must wear their Sunday best (dresses; dress shirt and tie).
 A suit jacket is not required.
 Students will wear gowns over their attire during the Mass.
 The Mass is typically about an hour and a half.
 Immediately following the Confirmation Mass will be an opportunity to take pictures with the bishop and priests.
 No pictures are allowed during the Mass.